UrbanApps/UAObfuscatedString/README.md

 ## UAObfuscatedString

-UAObfuscatedString is a simple and lightweight category on `NSString` that allows you to prevent sensitive strings from appearing in your compiled binary.
+UAObfuscatedString is a simple and lightweight subclass of `NSMutableString` that allows you to prevent sensitive strings from appearing in your compiled binary.
 Without some sort of obfuscation, strings like backend API methods and urls, API keys and other sensitive data can be extracted by utilizing various